How to Defend Your Comps When the Appraiser or ARB Says, "These Aren't Good"

 Sometimes, appraisers or ARB members will dismiss your evidence saying:

 This is not a valid reason to dismiss your evidence.
-If you selected "Unequal Appraisal" as one of your protest reasons when you filed your protest, you are well within your legal rights to present appraisal comps.
-If the need arises, don't hesitate from quoting the law: Texas Propery Tax Code Section 42.26(a)(3), which is about unequal appraisal.
+If you selected “Unequal Appraisal” as one of your protest reasons when you filed your protest, you are well within your legal rights to present appraisal comps.
+If the need arises, don’t hesitate from quoting the law: Texas Propery Tax Code Section 42.26(a)(3), explicitly and unambiguously provides remedy for unequal appraisal.
 That section allows you to compare your appraised value with the appraised values of similar properties — not sales prices.

 So if your comps show other homes like yours are being appraised for less, you’re absolutely within your legal right to bring that forward.